 Meet the Team: Q&A

-Each of the leads were asked 3 key questions as to how and when they got involved with Parkinson's and why they stepped up to take a leadership role in the Network.
+Each of the leads were asked a range of questions as to how and when they got involved with Parkinson's and why they stepped up to take a leadership role in the Network.

 Excellence Network: Clinical Leadership Team